zammad/zammad-documentation/install/update.rst

       .. danger::

-         Zammads scheduler script has changed!
+         Zammad's former ``scheduler.rb`` script has changed and is now called ``background-worker.rb``.
 Please ensure to reinstall the service - see :ref:`source-install-systemd-reference`!

       Step 1: Ensure dependencies
          Before proceeding, double-check that your system environment matches